NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 This guide includes:

-1. The standard workflow to replicate what is on the NIM Agent Blueprint web page.
+1. The standard workflow to replicate what is on the NVIDIA Omniverse Blueprint web page.
 2. Optional NIM that you could integrate on your own to further accelerate scene layout beyond the demonstration in the standard workflow guide.

 [NVIDIA NIM](https://www.nvidia.com/en-us/ai/) microservices are a set of accelerated inference microservices that allow developers to easily deploy AI models on NVIDIA GPUs anywhere.